vzoa/info-tool/README.md

 * View VATSIM D-ATIS for ZOA and neighboring ARTCCs

 # Bugs?
-Submit issues on GitHub: https://github.com/vzoa/info-tool/issues
+Submit issues on GitHub (https://github.com/vzoa/info-tool/issues) or on the ZOA Discord.